Clinical Behavior Services

 Ages: Tweens-Adults

 Supporting clients in a collaborative and compassionate space using one-on-one sessions allow for a therapeutic relationship to be nurtured as you are guided along an individualized care plan.
-Drawing upon clinical and holistic behavior analysis means we incorporate ACT-based interventions (acceptance & commitment training/therapy) naturalistic teaching, mindfulness & body-based movement while providing ongoing assessment allows for meaningful behavior change and emotional well-being.
+Drawing upon clinical and holistic behavior analysis means we incorporate ACT-based interventions (acceptance & commitment training/therapy) naturalistic teaching, mindfulness & body-based movement while providing ongoing moment to-moment assessment, allowing for meaningful behavior change and emotional well-being to be cultivated on your own timeline.
+Clinical Behavior Analytic Services are supportive practices to add on to your regular work with a psychotherapist or psychiatrist.
+We are happy to coordinate and collaborate on your care.

 This service is open to clients with or without formal diagnoses, including those navigating: